webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

   media remains visible until SFU media is ready.
 - In SFU, audio and video from the same publisher appear in one stable grid tile, and a leave/re-offer removes only that publisher's tile.
-- Future downgrade acceptance: keep self-view and controls responsive, show a transition state during the expected break-before-make gap, then promote the remaining peer to the full-screen P2P stage.
+- On a downgrade back to two members, hold the grid and self-view while the direct connection negotiates, then promote the remaining peer to the full-screen P2P stage without reacquiring devices.
 - Remaining reliability work: automatically reconnect a P2P V2 WebSocket within server grace and reconcile `mode`, `epoch`, and `is_initiator` from the new `registered` snapshot.
 - Remaining reliability work: bound browser SDP/ICE queues and explicitly ignore callbacks from retired transport generations.
 - Current `room-failed` behavior surfaces the failure through the call error callback.
 Desired follow-up behavior is to tear down transports, clean up failed authority state, and support a fresh admission without reacquiring devices.